pluralsight/guides/in-review/microsoft-net/securing-asp-net-mvc-applications-with-log-in-email-confirmation-password-reset-and-two-factor-authentication-using-membershipreboot/article.md

 * Claims-aware user identities
 * Flexible account storage design (you can choose to store your data in a relational or non-relational data store)

 In this tutorial, I am going to show you how to secure your ASP.NET MVC apps using this library.
-I will show how to set it up, create a user account, enable account/email verification, two factor authentication, and allow password reset.
+I will show how to set it up, create a user account, enable account/email verification, and allow password reset.
 I will be doing this with a new project, but for existing apps, you can start from the section that install the needed nuget packages.

 # Let's Begin